cognisant/Docs.DevelopmentProcess/README.md

 - **Deployed** for completed work which has been deployed to production.

 In general, the team tries to organise each list so that higher priority cards are nearer the top.
 This is meant as an indication of priorities rather than a strict contract for which cards will be worked on next.

+#### Retrospective Board

+During the sprint, the team uses the Retrospective Trello board to record any points they think should be discussed at the retrospective.

 ## Guidelines